BrahmajithMS/BrahmajithMS/README.md

 - 👋 Hi, I’m Brahmajith M S
 - 👀 I’m interested in coding
 - 🌱 I’m currently growing my developing skills
-- 💞️ I’m in love with frontend development
+- 💞️ I’m a fullstack developer
 - 📚 I’m constantly learning new skills and striving for progress
 - ⚡ Motto: Keep striving for progress, not perfection